mimusa35/TutorialsNinja-Test-Cases-Execution-Result-Manual-Testing-/README.md

 Bug Tracking Tool: Zoho.
 Bugs are reported in 'Zoho' URL: https://bugtracker.zoho.com/portal/tutorialsninjaecommercegmaildotcom#mybugs/2314921000000050785.

-Credentials:
+Bugs and Blockers are also listed in 'Zoho Bug Report'.
+And finally 'Quality Report' of this application is prepared.

+Credentials of ZOHO:
 Email: tutorialsninjaecommerce@gmail.com
 Pass: mimusaazimmim

-Bugs and Blockers are also listed in 'Zoho Bug Report'.
-And finally 'Quality Report' of this application is prepared.